Intestinal spirochetosis

 Human intestinal spirochetosis, often called just intestinal spirochetosis when the human context is implicit, is an infection of the colonic-type mucosa with certain species of spirochetal bacteria.
 Similar infections sometimes occur in pigs, dogs, and birds; porcine intestinal spirochaetosis is an economically important disease of livestock.

 Signs and symptoms

 No clear association exists with complaints.
 However, potential associations include abdominal pain and watery diarrhea, which may be seen with blood; however, these findings are not specific and may be due to a number of other causes.

 Cause

 Human intestinal spirochetosis is caused by Brachyspira pilosicoli and Brachyspira aalborgi.
 Porcine and avian intestinal spirochetosis are caused by Brachyspira hyodysenteriae and Brachyspira pilosicoli.

 Diagnosis

 Micrograph showing intestinal spirochetosis.
 H&E stain.

 It is diagnosed by examination of tissue, i.e., biopsy.
 A hallmark finding is the presence of a “false brush border” on the luminal surface of the epithelium, formed by dense linear colonization of spirochetes.

-Management
+Treatment

-Symptomatic individuals can be treated with oral metronidazole.
+High-dose metronidazole is considered effective in eliminating the causative bacteria.